The $G_2$ geometry of $3$-Sasaki structures

 The primary aim is to determine the block structure of the operators $\star_s\di$ and $\Delta^{g_s}$ w.r.t the splitting induced by the isomorphism $\iota_s: \mathbb{V}^3\H \to \Omega^3M$.
 Here $\bbV^3\H$ denotes the space of sections of the vector bundle $V^3\H$, explicitely

-This is one the main technical step in this paper, needed to determined the structure of various eigenspaces of Laplace type operators.
+This is one the main technical steps in this paper, needed to determined the structure of various eigenspaces of Laplace type operators.
 Throughout this section the parameter $s$ will be arbitrary.